developer-academy-unina/Workshop-Introduction-to-App-Development/README.md

 An introduction to app development with SwiftUI, in this workshop you will create a list of items based on a simple data source.
 Follow along and by the end you can have access to the project created during the workshop by downloading it from the repository.

+In this workshop, you will cover:
+- How to create an iOS project with Xcode
+- How to create interface elements using SwiftUI
+- How to run your project on the simulator
+- How to preview your project using Xcode Previews
+- How to create a list in SwiftUI

 ## Getting Started

 ### Installation